Containers and Services

 Deploying DuploCloud Services, by clicking the Add button in the EKS/Native tab, implicitly converts Services into either a deployment set or a StatefulSet.
 If there are no volume mappings, then the service is mapped to a deployment set.
-Otherwise, it is mapped to a StatefulSet.
+Otherwise, it is mapped to a StatefulSet, which you can force creations of if needed.
 Most configuration values are self-explanatory, such as Images, Replicas, and Environmental Variables.

 You can supply advanced configuration options in the Other K8 Config field.
 The content of this field maps one-to-one with the Kubernetes API.
 Configurations for deployment are StatefulSets and are supported by placing the appropriate JSON code in the Other K8 Config section.
 For example, to reference Kubernetes Secrets using a YAML config map, create the following JSON code: